Transaction Retry Architecture With Retry Coordinator

 Virtual Cluster |

-A named logical group of Master, Slave, and Orchestrator instances that operate in complete isolation from other groups.
+A named logical group of Master, Retry-Coordinator-Slave, and Orchestrator instances that operate in complete isolation from other groups.

 Declared via |